 Joseph Cavallo comments, “After prolonged lockdowns, governments around the world are attempting to strike a delicate balance between re-opening their economies and preserving the health of their populations.
 Businesses are eager to resume operations since many companies, especially small and mid-sized enterprises, are hovering on the brink of collapse.
-However, they may be facing another challenge on top of all the disruptions experienced so far: with no vaccine or proven treatment available yet, infections are set to continue, which puts employers at risk of fielding personal injury claims related to this disease.”— Currently this year, the ongoing worldwide pandemic has caused all spheres of life and work to slow down or even stop.
-Besides the deep changes in personal routine and business, the coronavirus outbreak is causing a downtown in the global economy, which could be more impactful than the 2008/2009 recession.
+However, they may be facing another challenge on top of all the disruptions experienced so far: with no vaccine or proven treatment available yet, infections are set to continue, which puts employers at risk of fielding personal injury claims related to this disease.”— The sudden coronavirus pandemic has caused most activities to stop for the time being.
+In addition to disrupting personal lives and causing changes for many businesses, the outbreak could cause an economic depression that is worse than the one in 2008/2009.
 Prominent California-based attorney

 The most common basis for such claims is negligence, which is likely to underpin the majority of lawsuits against companies reopening for business, Joseph Cavallo says.
 When the plaintiffs are customers of an organization, they can be expected to opt for a premises liability claim, which would assert that the corporate entity is responsible for failing to address an unreasonably dangerous condition or warn of it, thus resulting in the customer being infected.
 Companies are also likely to face lawsuits initiated by employees who claim to have been infected in the workplace.
 While workers’ compensation statutes generally prohibit members of staff from seeking redress for contracting a disease at work, some states allow exceptions if the employer can be proven to have willfully or fraudulently concealed such a risk.
 Aside from these two litigation possibilities, businesses may also have to deal with claims filed by employees’ next of kin, with family members asserting that one or more of them became infected because the virus entered the household through the company worker.